QuantumKitHub/MPSKit.jl/docs/src/man/algorithms.md

 changebonds(ts,OptimalExpand(trscheme = truncdim(1))) # expand the bond dimension by 1
 ```

+### random expand

+This algorithm is almost identical to optimal expand, except we don't try to do anything 'clever'.
+The unitary blocks that get added are chosen at random.

 ### svd cut

 It is possible to truncate a state using the svd decomposition, this is implemented in svdcut.